Gabubs/Algoritm/README.md

-This repository was created to share some of my college activities. everything is in C++(i guess).
+# Algoritm
+> My Algoritm materials and activities.
+everything was done in C++.